Online Platforms and the Fair Exposure Problem Under Homophily: Deferred Results for

 \citet{balancedExposure} studies user engagement with articles both inside and outside their preferred group across 14 different topics.
 They found a stronger preference for like-minded articles in political topics than non-political (e.g., rooting for a football team to win the Super Bowl), and we estimate our model parameters by maximum likelihood estimation from their dataset.
-We provide the code at this link: \url{https://github.com/jfinocchiaro/fair-exposure}.

 \citet{balancedExposure} collected data on publicly available Tweets via the Twitter streaming API.
-Consent is culturally assumed by Tweets being publicly available, though it is worth noting that this dataset being publicly available requires effort on the public's behalf to (i) ascertain knowledge of their presence in the dataset, and (ii) a request to be removed from the dataset does not prevent previous users of the dataset from having their Tweets.
+Consent is culturally assumed by Tweets being publicly available, though it is worth noting that this dataset being publicly available requires effort on the public's behalf to $(i)$ ascertain knowledge of their presence in the dataset, and $(ii)$ a request to be removed from the dataset does not prevent previous users of the dataset from having their Tweets.
 Part of the dataset is available at \url{https://github.com/gvrkiran/BalancedExposure#readme} without license.
 We only use publicly available data.

-\subsubsection{Twitter: US Elections~\citep{balancedExposure}}
+\paragraph{Twitter: US Elections~\citep{balancedExposure}}

 The first topic of engagement studied is on articles about presidential candidates in the 2016 US presidential election.
-Figure~\ref{fig:twitter_uselections_pof_boxplot} shows the price of fairness for a uniformly randomized policy and fairness-aware optimized policy respectively; the price of fairness for the fairness-aware optimization is close to $1$, meaning that performance (measured by number of clicks) of this policy is nearly optimal.
-Figure~\ref{fig:twitter_uselections-boxplots-dispartity} shows inter-group and intra-group disparity in exposure and clicks on articles.
+Figure~\ref{fig:twitter_uselections_pof_boxplot} shows the price of fairness for a uniformly randomized policy (\textit{random}), the fairness-aware optimized policy (\textit{fair}), and the proportional policy, respectively; the price of fairness for the fairness-aware optimization is close to $1$, meaning that performance (measured by number of clicks) of this policy is nearly optimal.
+Figure~\ref{fig:twitter_uselections-boxplots-dispartity} shows intergroup and intragroup disparity in exposure and clicks on articles.
 In line with the price of fairness, we can observe that the fairness-aware and fairness-agnostic optimization problems yield similar exposure and clicks.
 This might be an artifact of the fairness parameters $\overline \delta$ and $\underline \delta$ being too non-restrictive.

-\subsubsection{Twitter: Brexit~\citep{balancedExposure}}
+\paragraph{Twitter: Brexit~\citep{balancedExposure}}